ms-iot/ROSOnWindows/docs/ros2/nav2.md

 ## Build and Activate the Navigation 2 Workspace

-Build the workspace by colcon, and then activate the install space.
+Build the workspace by `colcon` build tool.

 ```Batchfile
 :: change to the root of workspace